TN-IPC Invasive Plant Lists

-The purpose of this list is to identify introduced (exotic) plant species that are not native to Tennessee and are invasive or possess the characteristics to become invasive and cause damage to native plant communities.
+The purpose of these lists is to identify introduced (exotic) plant species that are not native to Tennessee and are invasive or possess the characteristics to become invasive and cause damage to native plant communities.
 The intent is:

 - to foster early detection of invasive exotics enabling resource managers to implement a rapid response action to prevent establishment and spread;

 - educate the general public and resource managers in an effort to eliminate the use of invasive exotics in landscaping, restoration, and enhancement projects.

-This list has no regulatory authority but provides useful information to help guide agencies and private landowners in making responsible decisions about plant use and management decisions.
+These lists have no regulatory authority but provide useful information to help guide agencies and private landowners in making responsible decisions about plant use and management.
 The Council acknowledges that most introduced species are harmless.
 However, it also realizes that many species do naturalize and have the potential to spread and become ecological disasters.

 Nomenclature and authorship are taken from the Integrated Taxonomic Information System (ITIS)